microsoft/PubSec-Info-Assistant/docs/features/user_experience.md

 > ![Chat Link](/docs/images/info-assist-chat-ui.png)

 There are new modes that extend the Information Assistant user experience.
-Similar to COPILOT, Information Assistant has a Work and a Web Mode called Work Only and Work + Web respectfully.
+Similar to Copilot, Information Assistant has a Work and a Web Mode called Work Only and Work + Web respectfully.
 There is also a Generative mode enabling user interaction with the LLM without grounding the response in their data.

 ## Work Only